kevinpapst/kimai2-website/pages/demo.md

 ## Note

+- The demo imports the test fixtures that are shipped with Kimai v2, so you can start your tests with a decent amount of data
+- The Kimai demo will be reinstalled twice a day, make sure that you don't run into a reinstall while performing your tests
 - The demo is always created from the latest master branch
 - It's possible that you find bugs which will not be available in a release version
-- The Kimai demo will be reinstalled twice a day, make sure that you don't run into a reinstall while performing your tests
-- The demo imports the default test fixtures that is shipped with Kimai v2, so you can start with a decent amount of data